TechBiscuits/WeatherAPI/README.md

 # WeatherAPI
-Free and Open Source Weather API.
-Aggregates data from multiple API's and combines them.
+## Free and Open Source Weather API.
+### Aggregates data from multiple API's and combines them into one reliable data source for weather applications